SamirGhias/TreeMapVisualizer/README.md

 - Implemented the following commands:
 - Pressing the Up or Down arrow keys increases/decreases the size attribute of the selected rectangle.
-- Right-clicking on the rectangle immediately deletes the node from the tree and uses an algorithm to move the deleted nodes subtrees to its parents.
+- Right-clicking on the rectangle immediately deletes the node from the tree and uses an algorithm to move the deleted nodes' subtrees to their respective parent node.
 - Upon any of the above commands, immediately re-run the initial tree generation and rectangle creation algorithms to instantly re-render the screen with newly designated sizes and ratios.
 The runtime of our algorithms was tested to be efficient in time and spacial complexity.

 # Demo Visualization of Nested Files